openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 5. Use the Add, Edit or Remove buttons as necessary to perform the associated actions.

 ### Citations tab
 When citing licensed material an institution-preferred style can be selected.
 Citations can be configured in the Citations page.
 Various citation styles can be added (Harvard, Chicago etc.) for use with items associated with the schema (by a collection using the schema).
 The citation information is gathered from the schema metadata and transformed into the appropriate format by an XSLT.
-A generic citation style is provided with the EQUELLA Vanilla Institution.
+A generic citation style is provided with the openEQUELLA Vanilla Institution.

 The Citations tab includes the following elements:
 * Add—adds a new row to the citation pane.